Vegan Green Bean Casserole

 Calories: 306kcal | Carbohydrates: 26g | Protein: 5g | Fat: 21g | Saturated Fat: 6g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 7g | Trans Fat: 2g | Sodium: 638mg | Potassium: 400mg | Fiber: 4g | Sugar: 6g | Vitamin A: 971IU | Vitamin C: 15mg | Calcium: 53mg | Iron: 2mg

-This vegan green bean casserole recipe is from The Friendly Vegan Cookbook by Michelle Cehn and Toni Okamoto.
-Photos by Zhoro Apostolov.
-This easy vegan Thanksgiving recipe was published with permission from BenBella Books, 2020, all rights reserved.
-Please note that this article may contain affiliate links that support our work at World of Vegan.
+This recipe is from The Friendly Vegan Cookbook by Michelle Cehn and Toni Okamoto and was published with permission from BenBella Books, 2020, all rights reserved.

 newsletter offer